 Applies principles of science to study of abnormal behavior.
 Develop broad understanding of origin, characteristics, and classification of mental disorders from perspectives of psychological theory and research.
 Introduction to applied areas of diagnosis and assessment incorporated.
-This class will include students from multiple sections.
-(E)
+This class may include students from multiple sections.
+(Elective)

 - Be able to define and explain the concept of abnormality.

 - Explain how disorders are caused and influenced by many different factors including biology, culture, psychology, genetics, and more.

 - Understand the nature, use, advantages, and limitations of diagnostic tools for psychological disorders, including but not limited to the DSM-5 (or any future updated edition of the DSM).